 He went on to thrive in the classical Christian schools where I served.
 He was in the drama productions and excelled at impromptu's and was on the Mock Trial team.
 However, as he progressed, there were two areas which remained a struggle, processing speed and working memory.
 As his classes became more intense, he told me that he could not process some of the information as quickly as it was coming.
 I was in the position to have the best teachers and had trained them in the latest brain-based instructional methods.
 However, I couldn't ask the teachers to slow down the pace for one student.
 This led me to further my research and training in the area of neuroscience and cognitive developmental therapy.
-My husband, who is also an educator, and I went through cognitive development training which focuses on developing the underlying cognitive functions necessary to read, comprehend, remember, and process information.
+My husband, who is also an educator, and I went through cognitive development, remember, and process information.
 Clayton went through an additional 60 hours of cognitive development therapy which increased his processing speed and his working memory.
 For the first time, he was reading for pleasure!